 By Michael Lanza

-This article shares the tricks I’ve learned from numerous backpacking trips to major national parks over the past three decades, including 10 years as Northwest Editor of Backpacker magazine and many years running this blog.
+This article shares the tricks I’ve learned from numerous backpacking trips to major national parks over the past three decades, including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog.
 These tricks have helped me get a last-minute, walk-in backcountry permit even in very popular national parks like Yosemite, Grand Teton, Glacier, Zion, Grand Canyon, and others.